Academic-ID/sapienAI/README.md

 Vector database for semantic search and RAG.

-This does not need to updated if using the provided docker compose file.
+This does not need to be updated if using the provided Docker Compose file.

 | Environment Variable               | Description                                         | Type   | Default Value   |
 | :--------------------------------- | :-------------------------------------------------- | :----- | :-------------- |